Sagamore Pendry Baltimore

-Sagamore Pendry Baltimore is a former warehouse in the heart of the Fells Point neighborhood in Baltimore.
+Pendry Baltimore is a former warehouse in the heart of the Fells Point neighborhood in Baltimore.
 The head house formally known as the Recreation Pier or Rec Pier stood vacant for more than 15 years.
 The brick Beaux Arts building originally stored port cargo.

 History

-Sagamore Pendry Baltimore is located within the 1700 Block of Thames Street, it opened on August 20, 1914; built by the city at a cost of over $1 million ($24 million USD today) as a commercial pier by Theodore Wells Pietsch I. The Recreation Pier as it was known served as a landing point for thousands of new immigrants processed across the Patapsco river at the Locust Point immigration station.
+Pendry Baltimore is located within the 1700 Block of Thames Street, it opened on August 20, 1914; built by the city at a cost of over $1 million ($24 million USD today) as a commercial pier by Theodore Wells Pietsch I. The Recreation Pier as it was known served as a landing point for thousands of new immigrants processed across the Patapsco river at the Locust Point immigration station.
 The ferry continued to serve as an important social and economic link between the Fells Point and Locust Point communities until it finally closed in 1937.
 Over the years the premises served a number of roles such as a meeting place for early 20th-century Baltimore immigrants with a rooftop playground space for children, to a maritime radio station headquartered within the pier.
 It was also used as a parking garage.